akka/akka/docs/src/main/paradox/scala/http/introduction.md

 ## HTTP client API

-The client APIs provide methods for calling a HTTP server using the same `HttpRequest` and `HttpResponse` abstractions that Akka HTTP server uses but adds the concept of connection pools to allow multiple requests to the same server to be handled more performantly by re-using TCP connections to the server.
+The client APIs provide methods for calling a HTTP server using the same @unidoc[HttpRequest] and @unidoc[HttpResponse] abstractions that Akka HTTP server uses but adds the concept of connection pools to allow multiple requests to the same server to be handled more performantly by re-using TCP connections to the server.